How Can an Official Police Report Prove Your Claims?

 You may get the responding officer’s contact information on the spot.
 Ask the office when the accident report will be available.
 You should be able to get a ballpark idea of when it will be available from the office.
 You might ask for a copy of the report around that time.

-You can also get your or police report online.
-Check the URL listed on the business card the police officer handed you.
-You may be able to print the report on your own by just downloading it.
+You can also obtain your police report online.
+Check the URL listed on the business card the police officer gave you.
+Then, you can download the report and print it yourself.

 A receptionist at the police department’s main desk may be able to assist if you can’t get through to the officer.
 You may also phone the clerk at the nearby courthouse.
 Visit your local DMV if you’re still having trouble getting any answers.
 They can explain to you how to get a copy of your report.

-In any case, getting your police report can boost your chances of winning and supporting your claims.
-So, get your report, hire a professional attorney and easily win the case.
+Getting your official police report can boost your chances of winning and supporting your claims.
+So, get your report, hire a professional attorney, and easily win the case.